Parametrized complexity of relations between multidimensional subshifts: The inclusion problem

-Finally, let $Y$ be the SFT which performs the following computation as in \Cref{fig:computationtiles}: simulate a machine that, given a rational number $q$ as input, compute the successive approximations $\Omega(n)$ of $\Omega$ and check that for all $n$, $\Omega(n) < q$, halting if this is not the case.
+Finally, let $Y$ be the SFT which simulates a machine (as in Figure \ref{fig:computationtiles}) performing the following computation: given a rational number $q$ as input, compute successive approximations $\Omega(n)$ of $\Omega$ and checks that for all $n$, $\Omega(n) < q$, halting if this is not the case.
 Furthermore, the halting symbol is forbidden.
+Hence, an input $q$ is in $\Le(Y)$ if and only if it is a rational number such that $\Omega \le q$.

 We prove that $X=Y$ is $\Pi^0_2$-hard reducing the set $A$.
 For any $i \in \N$, let $X_i$ be the subshift of $Y$ that forbids finite inputs $q$ such that $q < l_i$. $X_i$ is effective since checking if $q<l_i$ is $\Sigma^0_1$.
 If $i \in A$, then every $q < l_i$ is not in $\Le(Y)$ and so $X_i=Y$.
 If $i \notin A$, then there exists $q$ such that $\Omega < q < l_i$, which may appear as input in $Y$ but is forbidden in $X_i$; hence $X_i \subsetneq Y$. \end{proof}